Looking Beyond NOLA for Mardi Gras

 This hostel is close to the noise of Mardi Gras.
 Here you’ll be one block away from the Mardi Gras 2020 parade.
 Prices here start at $56.

-If you’re bringing in a large group for Mardi Gras 2020 and aren’t into shared spaces, you may want to consider looking at Airbnb and splitting the cost among your group.
+If you’re bringing in a large group for Mardi Gras 2020 but aren’t into shared spaces, you may want to consider looking at Airbnb and splitting the cost among your group.
 I am using the same dates as listed above with the exception that I made the search for up to 10 guests (if you have that many friends).

 This Airbnb is located just a few blocks from the French Quarter.
 This historical cottage gives you a modern, but also nostalgic feel.
 This stay is also close to all the touristy areas in New Orleans.
 The price starts at $299 per night, but once you split the cost, this is an affordable option.